-Updated every two years since 1916, the State Transportation Map has been a popular travel resource as it features North Carolina's extensive highway system as well as important safety information.
+The State Transportation Map, first published in 1916, is a popular and useful travel resource.
+Updated every two years, it features North Carolina's extensive highway system as well as important safety information.

-Insets show more detail than the front of the state transportation map can reveal.
-There are 23 insets covering major cities and regions in North Carolina as well as the Blue Ridge Parkway.
+There are 24 insets showing additional detail covering major cities and regions as well as the Blue Ridge Parkway.

-In addition to the State Transportation Map’s detail and the number of roads on it, there have been quite a few changes to the map since it was first printed in 1916.
+In addition to the detail and the number of roads, there have been quite a few changes to the map since it was first printed in 1916.

-In 1923, for example, the N.C.
-Department of Transportation added a mileage chart for travelers to estimate the distance between major cities.
-Seven years later, NCDOT printed illustrations instructing motorists how to properly use hand signals when turning left and right and for stopping.
+In 1923, a mileage chart was added so travelers could estimate the distance between major cities.
+Seven years later, printed illustrations instructed motorists how to properly use hand signals when turning left and right and for stopping.

-The first color map was printed in 1936 and featured a 40-inch hand-drawn panorama of the Blue Ridge Parkway, which was under construction at the time.
+The first color map was printed in 1936 and featured a 40-inch hand-drawn panorama of the Blue Ridge Parkway, then under construction.

-For three decades, beginning in the 1940s, NCDOT printed two versions – a black-and-white map that featured regulatory information for commercial vehicles and a color map that highlighted points of interest for tourists.
+For three decades, beginning in the 1940s, two versions were printed – a black-and-white map featuring regulatory information for commercial vehicles and a color map highlighting points of interest for tourists.

 Links to some of the State Transportation Maps from over the years (available in PDF format) are below.